-GungHo aims for broader audience with Ninjala bubble gum game
+GungHo aims for broader audience with Ninjala bubblegum game

 Ninjala is a ninja action game where you play as cartoon characters from three different clans, all vying for one object.
 The game debuts on the Switch in the spring of 2019, and I saw a demo of it at the recent Electronic Entertainment Expo (E3) game trade show in Los Angeles.
 It reminded me of Nintendo’s hit Splatoon games, a shooter game where you blast opponents with paint.

-But instead of shooting with paint, you hit each other with bats and craft new weapons from bubble gum.
+But instead of shooting with paint, you hit each other with bats and craft new weapons from bubblegum.
 GungHo’s executives hope this will be the company’s next big hit.
-They hope it can reach a wide audience because it’s a cartoon action game but it isn’t that violent.
+They hope it can reach a wide audience because it’s a cartoon action game, but it isn’t that violent.

 Puzzle & Dragons debuted in 2012 in Japan, and it has been downloaded more than 48 million times.
-The game’s monthly active users and revenues peaked in 2014, but the company still generates steady income from the title and it had $199 million in revenues in the first quarter.
-That’s a luxury that many other companies don’t have, and it enables the company to experiment with other titles such as Ninjala.
+The game’s monthly active users and revenues peaked in 2014, but the company still generates steady income from the title, and it had $199 million in revenues in the first quarter.
+That’s a luxury that many other companies don’t have, and it enables the company to experiment with other titles, such as Ninjala.
 Ninjala represents a good chance for the company to diversify beyond mobile to the Switch.

-GungHo Entertainment CEO Kazuki Morishita said in a translated interview that Japan’s mobile game market has become a “black ocean,” which is a more severe form of the “red ocean” that strategists talk about.
-The idea is that you should make products that are innovative, in a blue ocean, where there are no competitors, rather than the red ocean, where the sharks are feeding.
+GungHo Entertainment CEO Kazuki Morishita said in a translated interview that Japan’s mobile-game market has become a “black ocean,” which is a more severe form of the “red ocean” that strategists talk about.
+The idea is that you should make products that are innovative in a blue ocean, where there are no competitors, rather than the red ocean, where the sharks are feeding.

 “Making a new intellectual property, we believe we can succeed on console,” Morishita said.